imr-framework/virtual-scanner/README.md

 * The **Analyze** page allows the user to load a series of data acquired in ISMRM/NIST phantom for T1 or T2 mapping and conduct curve fitting to obtain T1 and T2 maps.
 In addition, it can detect spheres in the phantom, a feature useful for comparing generated parameter values to literature values.

 ## Advanced Mode
-* The **Tx** (RF transmit) page allows one to calculate and plot SAR from pulseq .seq files.
-*This feature is under development.*
+* The **Tx** (RF transmit) page allows one to calculate and plot SAR from pulseq .seq files. *This feature is under development.*

-* The **Rx** (RF receive) page allows one to visualize time-domain MR signal, generated from an arbitrary grayscale image, and see the effects of using different demodulation frequencies and ADC sampling rate.
-*This feature is under development.*
+* The **Rx** (RF receive) page allows one to visualize time-domain MR signal, generated from an arbitrary grayscale image, and see the effects of using different demodulation frequencies and ADC sampling rate. *This feature is under development.*

 * Other features, including phantom and sequence viewers and reconstruction methods, are in active development.

+## Known Issues
+Please refer to the [Known Issues]() document.